-Late Submission of Assignments: Turn in all assignments on time.
-Late assignments may be accepted (at the instructor's discretion) but with a grade penalty.
+Late Submission of Assignments: Turn in all assignments on time, which gives you extra credit.
+Late assignments can be only accepted until 5pm of the following day without penalty (via email to TAs), and will not be accepted afterwards (if accepted at all, there will be a grade penalty).
 Assignments submitted late are unlikely to be returned to you in a timely manner, and they will not receive the same amount of feedback as an assignment handed in on time.

 Make-up Exams: You will be allowed to take a make-up exam only if your absence occurs as the result of an extreme and reasonably unforeseeable circumstance (e.g. sudden serious illness, major family crisis).
-Should you find yourself in such a predicament, you must contact the instructor by phone or email before 8.00PM of the exam date to request a make-up.
+Should you find yourself in such a predicament, you must contact the instructor by email before 8.00PM of the exam date to request a make-up.
 Students who miss an exam but do not notify the instructor as specified herein will receive a grade of zero (0).